Board of Directors 2019-2020

 Ms. Parker-Taillon’s formal education includes a Bachelor of Science degree in physiotherapy from Queen’s University and a Master's of Science in Kinanthropology from the University of Ottawa.

 Mr. Renaud joined Bruyère’s Board of Directors in September 2016.
-He chairs the organization’s Audit and Resource Management Committee.
+He is Treasurer and Chair of the organization’s Audit and Resource Management Committee.

 Mr. Renaud is a CPA, CA with approximately 20 years of experience in providing assurance and advisory services to a wide range of organizations.
 Since 2008, Mr. Renaud is a partner with the firm of Marcil Lavallée, a leading independent firm of Chartered Professional Accountants in the National Capital Region.
 He offers his clients a wide range of services, from risk assessment and assurance services to tax and financial consultations.
 In his role as external auditor, he has also been involved with numerous boards of directors and committees of various organizations.